KSR-16/Life-Expectancy-Model/README.md

 # Life-Expectancy-Model
-Creation of model using WHO dataset.
+Creation of Linear Regression model using WHO dataset.
 In collaboration with Kacper Rawicki https://github.com/KacperRawicki and Ming Huan https://github.com/MingHuanGit

 Life Expectancy Predictive Model Data taken from https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated.
 The code should be ran in the following order:
 Group_6_Life_Expectancy_Cleaning_and_EDA.ipynb